Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Further Validation with Analogous Task

 \subsection{Conclusion of the Analogous Experiment}

-In this section, we design a more intuitive experimental setting to facilitate easier observation and further analyze the generalization behavior of low-level vision networks.
-We find that the relative complexity of the background function and the noise level both influence the network's learning.
-Using a training function order of \(O=1\), with Gaussian noise \(\mu=0\) and \(\sigma=1\) as the baseline, the network overfits the background function.
+In this section, we used an intuitive toy task to analyze the network's generalization behavior.
+Our key finding is that the network's strategy is governed by the relative complexity of the background function versus the noise.
+In our baseline case—a simple function (\(O=1\)) with simple noise (\(\mu=0, \sigma=1\))—the network overfits the background function.
 The test results closely resemble the training function when faced with different noisy data.
-As the noise level remains constant and the training function becomes increasingly complex, the network gradually shifts from overfitting the training background function to the training noise pattern instead.
+However, as we hold the noise constant and increase the function's complexity, the network's behavior shifts.
+It gradually moves from overfitting the background function to overfitting the training noise pattern instead.
 Once this shift occurs, the network loses its ability to generalize, failing to remove any noise that deviates from its training distribution.
-Based on our observations, \textbf{we believe that a network fitting to the background content instead of degradation exhibits robust generalization ability}.
+Based on our observations, \textbf{we conclude that a network exhibits robust generalization when it fits the background content instead of the degradation}.
 This allows the network to effectively handle unseen degradation.